AlexSosnkowski/AlexSosnkowski.github.io/_projects/05_AIchat.md

 RAG is an excellent tool for giving LLMs the context information they need to answer questions for which said context is either not publicly available, was not included in the initial training set, or is generated on the fly.
 If there is a specific format you would like LLM responses to take, however, another technique is required.
 Prompt engineering offers a quick and cheap option - the chatbot is simply given a prompt at the beginning of each conversation outlining how it should reply.
 A more substantial option is found in fine tunning - a process in which a new, small dataset is provided so that key layers of the LLM can be re-trained on it.
 Though fine tunning generally fails to retain specific information, it can successfully alter the form and manner of the LLM's responses as noted by OpenAI [here](https://platform.openai.com/docs/guides/fine-tuning/when-to-use-fine-tuning).

 ## Video Demo
 Below is a brief video demo of the web app framework running locally.
-A few example, toy documents were added to the semantic database describing the habits of someone named "TEST".

 <iframe src="https://youtube.com/embed/CecMuqo3Hy4" frameborder="0" allowfullscreen></iframe>​